mila-iqia/babyai/README.md

 ## About this Project

-You can find here a presentation of the project : [Baby AI Summary](https://docs.google.com/document/d/1WXY0HLHizxuZl0GMGY0j3FEqLaK1oX-66v-4PyZIvdU)
+You can find here a presentation of the project: [Baby AI Summary](https://docs.google.com/document/d/1WXY0HLHizxuZl0GMGY0j3FEqLaK1oX-66v-4PyZIvdU)

 The Baby AI Game is a game in which an agent existing in a simulated world will be trained to complete task through reinforcement learning as well